 Kits Pool is one of five Vancouver outdoor public pools.
 Like Vancouver's indoor public pools, these pools are open to everyone (including visitors).
 Sadly, they aren't open year-round: Vancouver's outdoor pools are only open from mid-May through early September.
 Check the individual opening times but it's usually daylight hours only unless a special private event is taking place.

 Swimming in Vancouver Outdoors: Vancouver Beaches

 Vancouver's world-famous beaches are incredibly beautiful...but the water isn't always so inviting--it's the Pacific Ocean so it can be cold!
 Still, on a hot summer day, you'll find plenty of people getting wet at Vancouver's Top 5 Beaches and the water tends to warm up as it gets closer to fall.

 Swimming in Vancouver Outdoors: Lakes & Swimming Holes

-Growing up in this region, I spent a lot of time in the summer swimming in lakes, swimming holes and natural pools.
-Warmer than the ocean and often found in gorgeous forest and alpine settings, swimming in Vancouver lakes always makes me feel close to nature.
+Locals spend a lot of time in the summer swimming in lakes, swimming holes, and natural pools.
+Warmer than the ocean and often found in gorgeous forest and alpine settings, swimming in Vancouver's lakes and pools always lets visitors feel close to nature.
 Plus, it's fun!